 Secure homes and other buildings so that there are no openings, such as exhaust or attic vents, to the outside through which birds and animals can enter to nest, roost and sleep, or become trapped.
 Keep basement doors and screen doors closed at all times, and remove all tree limbs close to your house.

 If animals are born in a chimney, do not try to smoke them out.
 Close off the bottom of the chimney and leave them alone to finish out the cycle.
-They will move off when they can; then the chimney should be wired.
+They will move off when they can; then the chimney opening should be secured to prevent wildlife from using it again.
 Do the same for birds.
 If squirrels get in the attic and have young, wait until the young are old enough to leave, then seal off any attic openings.

 Remove -- repeatedly if necessary -- unwanted nests from porches, balconies, carports, etc., to discourage birds from nesting on your premises.
 Parents may dive at or scold people and pets, but they rarely hurt either, and the nuisance is short-lived.
 Large areas of window glass can be death traps for birds.
 Inside, use decals, tape, ornaments or closed curtains to break up reflections; outside, hang mobiles, metal pie plates, or strips of material to frighten birds away.